jccatilo/arduino/1_OOP_LED/README.md

 ![](images/5.png)

-- typical declaration will be:
+- the typical code to run this will be:

 ```
 int led_green = 10;